QuinnFreedman/modular/RNG/README.md

   * 8x 1kohm
   * 1x 2khm
   * 2x 10khm
-  * 3x 1Mohm
-  * 9x 220ohm (or any value -- to control LED brightness)
+  * 9x 220ohm (Controls LED brightness.
+I have used as high as 10k depending on the LEDs)
 * 6 Jacks
-* 9 LEDs (7x5mm and 2x3mm -- or just drill the faceplate holes to fit what you have)
+* 9 LEDs (7x 5mm and 2x 3mm -- or just drill the faceplate holes to fit what you have)
 * 3 PNP transistors
-* 2 100nf fixed capacitors (optional)
+* 2 100nf fixed capacitors (optional -- noise reduction)
 * 1 Arduino Nano
 * 1 MCP4922
 * 1 TL072